 Tuesday, March 26, 2019; Late Afternoon

-Kevin opened the front door.
+Kevin heard the doorbell and went to and opened the front door.
 “Hi, Laura.
 Come on in.”

 She came in and hugged him, then lifted a small paper bag.
 “Hi, Kevin.
 I brought dessert.”

 “Wow!
 That sounds good.
 Let’s take them to the kitchen.”

 As they walked through the dining room, he pointed to the table.
 “We’ll do our homework here.”
 She dropped her book bag off next to the table, and they continued into the kitchen.

 “You can put the cookies on the kitchen table.
 Would you like a snack?
 Something to drink?”

 “Coke, root beer, ginger ale, and Calistoga fruit drinks.”

 “A Coke, please.
 I need the caffeine.”

 “How about a snack?
 I’m going to have a banana; I eat them to prevent cramps in my calves when I’m playing tennis.
 Besides the bananas there are apples, and there are chips and salsa and mini-burritos.”

 Kevin got a Coke for Laura and ginger ale for himself, and a banana for each of them.